devartgr/joomla-devart-widgets/README.md

 - Thumbnail maintenance runs only from the Joomla administrator.
 - DevArt Business source requires DevArt Business when used.
 - DevArt Events source requires DevArt Events when used.
+- DevArt Video source requires DevArt Video when used.

 ---